kitesi/scoped-sort/README.md

   - You can input a file to sort that file
   - You can input a glob
   - You can sort a specific range
-  - You can only sections commented
+  - You can sort only sections that are commented

   ```text
   // { sort-start }